mileswolfallen2/fun-miles/README.md

 <h1>How To Make Your Own Verson To Host</h1>
-There Are 2 Places To Host The Site render.com And vrdick Hosting
+To Host The Site Go To render.com

 You Can Host Your Own By Signing Up And Going To The Home Page And Press